ubilabs/axidraw/README.md

 #### `merge-lines.js`

-A simple way to optimize the speed is to not move the pen up and down for lines that are close together.
+A simple way to increase drawing speed is to reduce the number of times the pen has to be moved up and down during the drawing process.
 Note: This will best work with the `optimizeOrder` helper described above.

 ```js
 import {optimizeOrder} from './optimize-lines';